geekau/mediastack-guide/docs/installation/default-environment.md

 # Docker Environment File

+## Heading One

+!!!
+Danger "Warning: &nbsp; &nbsp; &nbsp; Page Under Development"

+    This page is still under development and may not have accurate information, and should be considered incomplete / inaccurate until this notice is removed.

+Basic intro to Docker... embed Docker intro video etc..

+Provide steps to install Docker on Windows, Linux, MacOS, Synology NAS and other hosts where possible

+## Heading Two

+## Heading Three

 The docker applications are deployed and configured using an environment file, which ensures all variables and settings are shared consistantly across all of the applications as they are deployed.

 The environment file is called `docker-compose.env`, and it is exactly the same file located in each of the folders